WaterAid India launches its annual Photography Fellowship

 With a cross-national coverage, the fellowship aims to explore visual stories on water across India.

 Today, India is in the midst of a major water crisis.
 According to Niti Aayog’s Composite Water Management Index 2018, 75% of households do not have drinking water on premise, while the quality is also terrible.
 70% of our water is contaminated and so we currently rank 120 out of 122 countries in the water quality index.

 ‘The WASH Photo Project 2019’ aims to highlight the various problems faced by urban communities when it comes to accessing clean water.
 The fellowship further aims to explore the physical, economic and social repercussions due to lack of clean water in metros and small towns.

 Who can apply

-Media and communication students and amateur photographers from graduation and post-graduation courses are eligible to apply.
+Media and communication students and amateur photographers from graduation and post-graduation courses and/or within the age group of 18-28 years are eligible to apply.

 A good portfolio especially in the social sector will be an added advantage.